EBISPOT/OLS-graphview/README.md

 # DEFAULT OPTIONS that the Plugin uses
-/*Default options for the network – these are all options that this field offers at the moment!*/
+## Default options for the network
 ```javascript
 var visNetworkOptions = {
  		physics:{